Pregnancy from rape: Beliefs about whether rape can result in pregnancy

 By the late 1700s, scientists no longer universally accepted the view that pregnancy was impossible without pleasure, although this view was still common.
 A 1795 British legal text, Treatise of Pleas of the Crown, disparaged the belief's legal utility and its biological veracity:

 Also it hath been said by some to be no rape to force a woman who conceives at the time; for it is said, that if she had not consented, she could not have conceived, but this opinion seems very questionable, not only because the previous violence is no way extenuated by such a subsequent consent, but also because, if it were necessary to shew that the woman did not conceive, the offender could not be tried till such time as it might appear whether she did or did not, and likewise because the philosophy of this notion may very well be doubted of.

 The 1814 British legal text Elements of Medical Jurisprudence by Samuel Farr claimed that conception "probably" could not occur without a woman's "enjoyment", so that an "absolute rape" was unlikely to lead to pregnancy.
 On the other hand, in the US in an 1820 court case in the Arkansas Territory a man pleaded not guilty to rape charges because the victim became pregnant, but the court rejected the argument:

 The old notion that if the woman conceive, it could not be a rape, because she must have in such case have consented, is quite exploded.
 Impregnation, it is well known, does not depend on the consciousness or volition of the female.
 If the uterine organs be in a condition favorable to impregnation, this may take place as readily as if the intercourse was voluntary.In more recent times, opponents of legal abortion have argued that pregnancy resulting from rape is rare.
 In a 1972 article, physician and anti-abortion activist Fred Mecklenburg argued that pregnancy from rape is "extremely rare", adding that a woman exposed to the trauma of rape "will not ovulate even if she is 'scheduled' to".
 Blythe Bernhard wrote in The Washington Post, "That article has influenced two generations of anti-abortion activists with the hope to build a medical case to ban all abortions without any exception."

 Islamic law

 Historian Ian Talbot has written about how countries with Quran-based Islamic codes on rape and pregnancy use Sura An-Nur, verse 2, as a legal basis: "The law of evidence in all sexual crimes required either self-confession or the testimony of four upright (salah) Muslim males.
 In the case of a man, self-confession involved a verbal confession.
-For women however medical examinations and pregnancy arising from rape were admissible as proof of self-guilt."
+However, for women, medical examinations and pregnancy arising from rape were admissible as proof of self-guilt."
 Under Islamic law, a woman can kill her rapist.